 Why Do You Need An Electric Weed Eater?

 When it comes to wanting to keep your garden perfect, you’re not alone.
 More Americans than ever are growing food in their gardens, and gardening regularly.
 In fact, 35% of all American households are growing food at home or in a community garden.
 That’s a 17% increase compared to five years ago.

 That’s a big increase, and with the average spend on the backyard hitting $401 per household, there are more and more people investing in equipment for their garden.
 But if you’re only spending $400, why should you put the money towards an electric weed eater?

 Well for one, compared to gas and oil options of yesteryear, they are incredibly easy to start, and you don’t have to mix your own gas and oil combination.
 They’re also less noisy, so your neighbors will thank you.

-There also a lot less fuss to maintain, not to mention being economically friendly.
-So whether you want to invest in a ride on lawn mower, or one of those fancy robot lawn mowers, you better think carefully about how you’re going to spend your $400 this year.
+They’re also a lot less fuss to maintain, not to mention being economically friendly.
+So whether you want to invest in a ride-on lawnmower, or one of those fancy robot lawn mowers, you better think carefully about how you’re going to spend your $400 this year.

 Features of the Electric Weed Eater